ActiveLearningStudio/embeddedjs/README.md

 ## H5P Embedded Javascript

 This is EJS with a H5P library description.
-This makes it possible to use EJS inside HTML5 Packages.
+This makes it possible to use EJS inside H5P.

 ## License